Andrew Halyburton: Conservator of Scottish trading privileges

-The account for James Stewart, Duke of Ross and Archbishop of St Andrews, includes a payment apparently for letters sent to Margaret of York from Perkin Warbeck and the White Rose Lady Catherine Gordon in September 1497; "Item, gyffyn Davy Rattrye quhen he passed to (blank) with the quhit ros lettrys to my lady, 10 shillings."
+Halyburton's account for James Stewart, Duke of Ross and Archbishop of St Andrews, includes a payment in September 1497 apparently for letters sent to Margaret of York from Perkin Warbeck and his wife, Lady Catherine Gordon, who was known as the White Rose, "Item, gyffyn Davy Rattrye quhen he passed to (blank) with the quhit ros lettrys to my lady, 10 shillings."

 The Duke of Ross sent money to Halyburton, which he banked with Cornelis Altanitis in Bruges, the money was to be paid out in Rome to purchase Papal Bulls.
 Halyburton also commissioned two carved stone tomb sculptures for the Duke, which he called 'throwchts.'
 Andrew sent the stones to Veere in a barge he called a Schout, from where they were shipped to Scotland.

+Halyburton paid money to the Italian merchant and financier Jerome Frescobaldi, in Antwerp and Bruges, on behalf of his clients and business partners.
+Frescobaldi supplied luxury goods to the Royal Court of Scotland.

 In Edinburgh, the churchman and lawyer Patrick Paniter acted on Andrew's behalf, enforcing the payment of rent at Andrew's house on the Royal Mile near the Mercat cross in May 1506.
 Andrew was described as an 'agent in Flanders.'
 On 31 December 1507, James IV appointed John Francis as 'Conservator of the Privileges in Flanders, Brabant, Zeeland, and Holland', to replace Andrew, who had died.

 Artists and artists' materials

 Andrew Halyburton bought painting materials in Antwerp for an Edinburgh merchant, Thomas Cant, in June 1497.
 Thomas Cant had sold cloth, clothes, and hats to the royal wardrobe since 1474, and Master John Cant, probably his son, bought a Mass book for Margaret of Denmark, Queen of Scotland.
 The painting materials included gold and silver leaf, vermilion, red lead and white lead.

 In September 1505 Halyburton hired a Flemish painter, 'Piers', to come to Scotland and work for James IV.
-This was possibly Peerken Bovelant, an apprentice of Goswijn van der Weyden in Antwerp.
+This was possibly Peerken Bovelant, an apprentice of Goswijn van der Weyden in Antwerp, who joined the Guild of St Luke in 1503.
 Few details are known of Piers' work, except his assistance in painting costumes and heraldry for tournaments, but the King gave him a salary and accommodation, and it is likely that Piers made portraits for the court.
+Piers worked on banners for the tournament of the Wild Knight and the Black Lady and banners for the Edinburgh Hammermen craft.